olexij-christian/zodash/README.md

 ## License

 Zodash is licensed under the GNU Lesser General Public License v2.1 (LGPL-2.1).
 See the LICENSE file for details.

+## Acknowledgments

+I thank Jesus Christ that I have a laptop, time and opportunities to work on this project.
+And also to everyone who supports or is interested in this project.